spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-24-need-a-data-platform-tech-lead.md

 ## Technical Leadership and Management

 Most of my experience has been managing small teams (5 to 7 people) as a hybrid Technical Lead Manager.
 I can fluently operate as an IC Technical Lead (with a technical system focus), working alongside Engineering Management to align technology with organisational aspects.
-Equally, I can serve as an Engineering Manager for a team focused more on people, delegating technical leadership to senior ICs.
-Regardless of the role, I like to balance my contributions to people, processes and technology rather than focusing purely on technology or people.
+Equally, I can serve as an Engineering Manager for a team focused on people, delegating technical leadership to senior ICs.
+Regardless of the role, I like to balance my contributions to people, processes and technology rather than focusing purely on either technology or people.
 I won't be the best coder in the team, though I have considerable product delivery, technical and architectural experience to help guide teams in the right direction for the organisation.

 ## Data Platform Engineering

 I consider data platform engineering a logical extension of data engineering.
 They both share similarities but diverge in objective.
 Data platform engineers create intuitive tooling and abstractions that efficiently facilitate the creation of data products.
 The essence of data platforms lies in patterns, abstraction and reuse, thus supporting scalability through breadth of applicability.
-As a data engineer, this is where my interest lies.
+Technically, I have deep interest in this area.

 ## Passion for Data Platforms and Data Quality